terra-money/feather-core/README.md

 export KEY='<key>'

 # list requests to join a chain for a launch id
-feather prod chains show $LAUNCH_ID
+feather prod requests pull $LAUNCH_ID

 # approve a validator for a given chain launch
 export REQUEST_ID='<request_id>'